This week we’re getting meta by breaking down Substack’s business model. (For those that don’t know, I used Substack to send you this newsletter.)

 First, you have to create enough each year that you can earn, on average, $100 profit from each true fan...Second, you must have a direct relationship with your fans.
 That is, they must pay you directly.

-The algebra is that earning $100 from 1,000 fans equates to $100,000 a year, which is a decent living.
-Where this idea starts to get interesting is when you combine it with internet assumptions.
+Earning $100 from 1,000 fans equates to $100,000 a year, which is a good living.
+This idea gets more interesting is its combined with internet assumptions.

 The internet reshapes business rules, requiring an entirely new playbook.
 As tech analyst Ben Thompson notes, while the physical world is dictated by scarcity the digital world is one of abundance.
 For example, compare your local drug store to Amazon.
 One has limited shelf space, the other infinite.
 Additionally, geography and distribution are no longer constraints online.
 Returning to 1,000 True Fans: